 Commissioner's Reference Group

 The Commissioner's Reference Group provides advice and support to the Commissioner.
-The Reference Group is comprised of non-government members, identified and invited by the Commissioner, with a range of interests and expertise that support the work of the Office.
+The Reference Group is comprised of non-government members, identified and invited by the Commissioner, with a range of interests and expertise that support the Commissioner.
 The members represent a broad range of interests including environmental and industry associations and/or representatives, traditional owner and community, local government, energy and primary industries.